-The Japanese bushi were trained to deal with battle, and the lifestyle of a warrior.
+The Japanese bushi were trained to deal with battle and the lifestyle of a warrior.

 We should not separate the warrior from the battle.
 Even outside of the war-zone there were dangers for the bushi, therefore there was an emphasis on mental, physical and spiritual training.

-That death is the way of samurai is not only that one gets killed, but that one is killing others.
+That death is the way of the samurai is not only that one gets killed, but that one is killing others.
 This is an important aspect and concerns the spiritual training for bushi.
 Having this power or ability to kill and knowing when to use it allows the warrior to show compassion or mercy.

 Modern iaido training while very interesting and in depth is not concerned with important facets of sword combat.

 During my Kendo training in the beginning my dojo-mates felt that free practice was more interesting and effective as a learning tool.
 I thought it was interesting as the free exchanges provided me with an opportunity to increase my skill in understanding MAAI and timing.
 My idea was that t its a great way to develop better combat skill.
-I also felt that basics practice where your partner is doing a presscribed strike and you are countering it in some way, similar to a kata form, was very effective in learning.
+I also felt that basics practice where your partner is doing a prescribed strike and you are countering it in some way, similar to a kata form, was very effective in learning.
 After studying Koryu kenjutsu I realized that the kata standard was actually more effective in learning combat effective styles.
-The sword was coming much faster and with more speed and power, I also wasnt wearing protective equipment.
-That feeling that, “yeah sure I will get hit but its ok.”, wasnt there any more.
+The sword was coming much faster and with more speed and power, I also wasn't wearing protective equipment.
+That feeling that, “yeah sure I will get hit but its ok.”, wasn't there anymore.
 No more false security.
-Now if i made a mistake I was in for a moderate to serious injury.
+Now if I made a mistake I was in for a moderate to serious injury.
 In fact in many cases that serious injury can be death.
 I believe the combative mindset is much stronger within kata than in free practice.
 Within the kata there are a multitude of chances to increase danger and stress.

 Kata might be pre-arranged but it is not always predictable.